 • Birth date

-• Potentially their Social Security number
+• You may also need their Social Security number

 Although your named beneficiaries on the account supersede anything written in your will, it’s still smart to update that document as well.
 This can help circumvent legal challenges for your heirs after you pass away.